Legal documents translation service

 ⤷ requiring that they translate English to Finnish the transcribed conversation.

 → Or a law firm might be mediating a legal dispute between two multinational companies,

 But this is only one part of the big picture.

-Drama aside, the legal world is also filled with routine administrative documents that we all need,
+Drama aside, the legal world also implies the need to translate administrative documents that we all need in our routines,

 ⤷ even if we have absolutely no involvement in a court case.

 → Let’s say you’re an English teacher planning on moving to Germany for work purposes.

 ⤷ Of course, there are several legal documents, and you might need to translate to German to register them in various government offices administratively: